SuffolkLITLab/legal-tech-class/class/docs/legal-tech-overview/maturity-model.md

 ## What is the purpose of this model?

-For legal apps that assemble documents or provide legal advice, there is a wide range of quality and capabilities that a form could have.
-It could be more akin to mail merge (this is the highest level achievable for most document assembly tools that are built-in to case management systems) or it can be a true end-to-end user experience, like using [Upsolve](https://upsolve.org) or [gbls.org/MADE](https://gbls.org/MADE).
+Legal apps that assemble documents or provide tailored information may have a wide range of quality and capabilities.
+An app may simply fill in the blanks, like Microsoft Word's mail merge functionality (and the functionality that is built-in to many case management systems); or it can provide a true end-to-end user experience, like using [Upsolve](https://upsolve.org) or [gbls.org/MADE](https://gbls.org/MADE).

-A maturity model can be helpful to reason about what exactly we mean when we discuss document assembly and expert system tools.
+A maturity model can allow us to be more specific about what we mean when we discuss legal apps.
+If we have the end-to-end user experience in mind, it can help us choose an appropriate platform.
+Knowing that there are many useful stages in between, meanwhile, can help us prevent "feature creep."

 **For app developers**: We want to guide app developers about deliverable milestones so that we get things out into the real world before they are